Investor Pitch - Presentation Format

 How to Create an Investor Pitch?

 One of the most famous of whom is Guy Kawasaki, a serial entrepreneur and angel investor.
 In his book, Art of the Start, Guy proposes the 10-20-30 rule for investor presentations.
 That is, the presentation should consist of 10 slides, presented for 20 minutes, with no smaller than size 30 font.
 This is a good guideline for your presentation and presents some important concepts about presenting.

-- Information on the Slides - Each slide should contain as few words as possible.
+Each slide should contain as few words as possible.
 That is, the slides should provide a cue for delivering the necessary information.
-Dont depend on the slide to deliver the information.
+Don't depend on the slide to deliver the information.
 It is the job of the presenter to deliver the information.
 The slides should reinforce the information and should simply demonstrate points covered in the verbal delivery.
 For example, you may tell the investors that the market size is $400 million per year, there are 20 million individual purchasers who make an average of 2.5 purchases per year, at an average price is $8 per product.
 Well, then your slide may contain simply contain the following information:

 20 million x 2.5 x $8 = $400 M (per year)